 I read a recent article about the pay gap that women experience in this country.
 It sums up the number of years that women will have to work in order to reach pay equity with men.

 And yes, women of color have a glass of something first.
 You will need to calm your nerves when you see the differences.

 I want to challenge you to help your daughters and the next generation deal with this issue.
 They need to be prepared for the current inequities.
 None of the stats will probably surprise you.
 But, there are small steps you can take today to help them shift the trends:

-My daughter is still pint sized.
-But I sent her in the corner store recently with cash.
-I wanted her to buy cookies by herself.
+My daughter is pint sized.
+But I sent her up to the register recently with cash.
+I wanted her to buy the cookies by herself.